FOREX-Dollar surges anew, euro zone data eyed

 divergence of the U.S. economy's direction from those of Europe

 and Japan.
-The Fed is beginning to rein in years of loose
+The Fed is beginning to rein years of loose monetary

 (Editing by Larry King)